Insights

 Have you ever wondered how your messages to customers could feel like more than just words on their screens?
-These could be interactive messages that show videos or maps, or even carousels that let customers swipe through images – all sent from a branded company profile.
+These could be interactive messages that show videos or maps, or even carousels that let customers swipe through images – all sent from a branded, verified company profile.
 That’s exactly what Rich Communication Services (RCS) messaging offers, and it’s changing the way customers interact with brands.

 Let’s start with a few of the ways that branded messages signal trust to customers and can help boost engagement.

-Embedded within the RCS Business Messaging protocol, verified senders visually confirm a business’s authorization to use its name and logo as part of the conversation.
+Embedded within the RCS for Business protocol, verified senders visually confirm a business’s authorization to use its name and logo as part of the conversation.
 Becoming a verified sender is crucial to RCS, as it signals a stamp of approval from a specialized entity like Mobile Network Operators (MNOs) and reassures customers that messages are legitimate.

 When you’re ready to send RCS messages, setting up a sender agent is surprisingly easy when you have the right provider.
 Then, when you’re ready to plan your campaign, we’ve developed a step-by-step guide to help you craft successful RCS branded messages that can have a considerable impact on ROI, engagement, and sales.